DivineUX23/WhatsApp_health_bot/README.md

-# 24/7 Medical Support AI -----Documentation update coming soon: WhatsApp chat fully functional.
+# 24/7 Medical Support AI on WhatsApp -----Documentation update coming soon: WhatsApp chat fully functional.

 It's 2 am, and a sudden wave of unfamiliar symptoms disrupts your sleep.
 With no recourse to a medical professional, you turn to your phone.
 A sophisticated AI chatbot, readily available through your WhatsApp, analyzes your condition, offering potential diagnoses and suggesting over-the-counter remedies or home treatments.